 The data privacy and security

-Our card-linked platform allows our banks and publisher partners to keep their clients data safe, only sharing necessary details to give consumers meaningful rewards from advertisers without sharing personally identifiable information.
+Our card-linked platform allows our banks and publisher partners to keep their clients data safe, only sharing necessary details to give consumers meaningful rewards from brands without sharing personally identifiable information.

 Overall, 2022 will be an exciting and challenging year for a lot of marketers.
 Card-linked marketing will be a viable marketing channel for brands and agencies looking for alternatives for third-party cookies.